kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I tell him to shut up.
 - I feel like someone has told him to distract me constantly so that I do not have a minute to think or collect my thoughts about anything.
 - He tells me he is sharing a flat with a man in North London.
 It turns out he's sleeping on the sofa and the owner is an opium addict.
-- I find out later he's living in his car and has been for years.
+- I find out later he's living in his car and has been for years; he kept it quiet.
 - He tells me he is not a heroin addict.
-- I have to take his word for it.
+- I have to take his word for it but it's hard to believe.
 - Nevertheless, I have no choice but to send him home and go to the police in Madrid without him.
 - I give him my coat and a decent woolen jumper and tell him not to sell them.
 - I think about the many good people I know in North London whose lives were destroyed by drugs.

+### Ritzy

+- When I call Paul from Thailand to arrange to meet him at Madrid airport he's with Ritzy.
+- I don't know who this is and worry it sounds like a gang name and could be someone dodgy.
+- I tell him not to speak to anyone.
+- He laughs and says, *oh, it's just Ritzy*.
+- She's in her 90s and he does odd jobs for her, *all the time*.
+- Paul will do a few odd jobs for my mum and dad over January and February.
+- He seems to be seething with everyone, and deliberately does his own thing and breaks things, then charges £100 an hour.
+- Is he taking advantage of Ritzy?

 ### A child sexual abuse survivor gets retraumatized